teolj96/Boats_Project_repo/README.md

 * **No. of Cabins** - The total number of sleeping cabins in the boat
 * **Propulsion** - The propulsion of the boat, not to be confused with the engine
 * **Engine** - The engine brand in the boat
-* **Engine Performance** - The power of the boat's engine, defined as horsepower
+* **Engine Performance** - The power of the boat's engine, defined in horsepower
-* **Engine Hours** - The number of hours made by the engine, though this columns was dropped due to hue % of null values
+* **Engine Hours** - The number of hours made by the engine, though this columns was dropped due to high % of null values
-* **Model** - The brand of the boat, typically the manifacturer
+* **Model** - The brand of the boat, typically the manufacturer
 * **Type** - The boat type, such as a sailing yacht or a motor yacht
-* **Location** - The location of the boat the the moment.
+* **Location** - The location of the boat.
 Originally this column contained the regions and subregions as well but only the countries were used in the final data
 * **Price** - The boat's price in british pounds

 ## Key findings